darius410/Chaosandvideogames/src/content/blogs/blog-7.md

     layout: "../../layouts/BlogLayout.astro"

     title: Five books to increase your gaming ability ,
-    subtitle: You have to be more strict,
+    subtitle: A list of books to boost your understanding of video game concepts
     publishDate: "2023-05-18"
     url: "../blog-7"
     tags: [Psychology]